 Congratulations!
-Your tot is turning two and you're now officially out of baby territory – but what do you buy for a toddler who has (almost) everything?
-Whether you're looking for a gift idea or simply curious about what benefits there are to certain toys, we've got the guide for you.
+Your tot is turning two and you're now officially out of baby territory.
+What do you buy for a toddler who has (almost) everything?
+Are you looking for a gift idea or simply curious about what benefits there are to certain toys?
+We've found the best toys for two-year-olds.

-By two, you’ll probably notice your baby has become more assertive but is often torn between a want to do things independently and needing your help.
+By two, you’ll probably notice your baby has become more assertive.
+However, you may find they're often torn between a want to do things independently and need your help.
 Their language skills are improving, and they can definitely make their wants and needs known, speaking in simple sentences.
 They've also developed a little imagination and can form images in their minds.
-You might want to invest in some educational toys or learning toys too, as these will help your tot develop confidence and dexterity.
+You might want to invest in some educational toys or learning toys.
+These will help your tot develop confidence and dexterity.

 In terms of the best kind of toys to buy a two-year-old, Dr Amanda thinks games that a toddler can play both individually and with other children are the best.
 'Children move from playing alongside other children with minimal interaction to playing with them, either competing with them or collaborating with them.
 So play sets that they can play alone and with friends are great, as are simple board games and toys that increase children’s confidence with numbers and letters are good to introduce around this age,' Dr Amanda says.

 Help improve their language skills, and encourage pretend play: Look out for dressing up clothes when shopping, as these can inspire a two-year-old’s creative play.
-It’s also a good time to buy art supplies for your baby and set up an area where you can invite them to get creative (and messy!)
+It’s also a good time to buy art supplies for your baby.
+Set up an area where you can invite them to get creative (and messy!)

 Construction toys are great at this age, as are puzzles: anything that asks your tot to match things, be that colours or shapes, together is a good thing.
 Think plastic keys opening doors, four-or-five piece puzzles, or train sets and cars that can be linked.